artur-marchetto/CuriousCat/README.md

 # ⏳ Time constraints

 The app only supports:
-- light mode
+- Light mode only
-- portait
+- Portait only
 - iPhone only

 # ❓ Tests